aws-samples/iot-dotnet-publisher-consumer/README.md

 ## 3b.
 Create an AWS IoT Thing

-To create an AWS IoT thing for use in this sample, you can run the automated provisioning script or walk through the provisioning actions manually in the console.
+You can run the automated provisioning script to create an AWS IoT thing, or choose to walk through the provisioning actions manually in the console.

 ## Running the provisioning script